Foundations of Descriptive and Inferential Statistics: Random events

-\item {\bf Random experiments}: Random experiments are experiments which can be repeated arbitrarily often under identical conditions, with {\bf events} (or outcomes) that cannot be predicted with certainty.
-Well-known simple examples are found amongst games of chance such as rolling dice or playing roulette.
+\item \textbf{Random experiments}: Random experiments are experiments which can be repeated arbitrarily often under identical conditions, with \textbf{events} --- also called \textbf{outcomes} --- that cannot be predicted with certainty.
+Well-known simple examples are found amongst games of chance such as tossing a coin, rolling dice, or playing roulette.

-\item {\bf Sample space} $\boldsymbol{\Omega} =\{\omega_{1}, \omega_{2},\ldots\}$: The sample space associated with a random experiment is constituted by the set of all possible {\bf elementary events} (or elementary outcomes) $\omega_{i}$ ($i=1, 2, \ldots$), signified by their property of mutual exclusivity.
-The sample space $\boldsymbol{\Omega}$ of a random experiment may contain either \begin{itemize} \item[(i)] a finite number $n$ of elementary events; then $|\boldsymbol{\Omega}|=n$, or \item[(ii)] countably many elementary events in the sense of a one-to-one correspondence with the set of natural numbers $\mathbb{N}$, or \item[(iii)] uncountably may elements in the sense of a one-to-one correspondence with the set of real numbers $\mathbb{R}$, or an open or closed subset thereof.\footnote{For reasons of definiteness, we will assume in this case that the sample space $\boldsymbol{\Omega}$ associated with a random experiment is compact.} \end{itemize}
+\item \textbf{Sample space} $\boldsymbol{\Omega} =\{\omega_{1}, \omega_{2},\ldots\}$: The sample space associated with a random experiment is constituted by the set of all possible \textbf{elementary events} (or elementary outcomes) $\omega_{i}$ ($i=1, 2, \ldots$), which are signified by their property of \textit{mutual exclusivity}.
+The sample space~$\boldsymbol{\Omega}$ of a random experiment may contain either \begin{itemize} \item[(i)] a finite number $n$ of elementary events; then $|\boldsymbol{\Omega}|=n$, or \item[(ii)] countably many elementary events in the sense of a one-to-one correspondence with the set of natural numbers $\mathbb{N}$, or \item[(iii)] uncountably may elements in the sense of a one-to-one correspondence with the set of real numbers $\mathbb{R}$, or an open or closed subset thereof.\footnote{For reasons of definiteness, we will assume in this case that the sample space $\boldsymbol{\Omega}$ associated with a random experiment is compact.} \end{itemize} The essential concept of the sample space associated with a random experiment was introduced to \textbf{Probability Theory} by the Italian mathematician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Cardan.html}{Girolamo Cardano (1501--1576)}; see Cardano (1564)~\ct{car1564}, Mlodinow (2008)~\ct[p~42]{mlo2008}, and Bernstein (1998)~\ct[p~47ff]{ber1998}.